 In 1965, I opened my first karate school with Gary Saluter.
 It was located in Washington DC, above a bar, The Rabbits Foot.
 The training was seven days a week, three to four hours per class.
 The school lasted less than one year due to the loss of students.
 We could not keep students because of the hard contact.

 Kise had promoted me to Fifth Dan in 1967 after I’d been studying my Fifth Dan kata and techniques for three years.
-I was always looking for another teacher, but I couldn’t find anyone good, and I didn’t want to bastardize my training.
+I was always looking for another teacher, but I couldn’t find anyone good enough in my mind, and I didn’t want to bastardize my training.
 I didn’t want to learn anything other than the style of karate Kise and Soken had taught me.
 Learning another style would make me a jack-of-all-trades, but master of nothing.
 Knowing about other systems is good—that’s why Kise took me to other schools on Okinawa—and being familiar with other styles is most helpful when you have to fight someone who has trained differently.
 But learning about various techniques is not the same as training in different styles or systems.
-To know and concentrate in depth on one style is always better than diluting your style by cross training in multiple ones.
+To know and concentrate in depth on one style is always better than diluting your style by cross-training in multiple ones.

 As head of my own dojo, I led my classes through the basic drills over and over again, just like we had trained in Okinawa.
 One training session could mean thousands of punches, blocks, and kicks, in every progressive permutation I could imagine.
 I worked my students until people were cramping up, and their arms and legs were bruised and swollen.
 I’ve never believed an instructor should stand around barking orders, so I did everything I asked of my students.
 If they did 1,000 front kicks, I did 1,000 front kicks.
 When my students sparred, I sparred.

 In 1972 Grand Master Hohan Soken (his first and only trip) and Master Fusei Kise made their first trip to the States.
-I was finally re-united with my only instructors after ten years of training on my own.
+I was finally reunited with my only instructors after eight years of training on my own.
 In 1974, Kise came to the US and stayed with me for several weeks.
-We worked out every day together for the first time in ten years.
+We worked out every day together for the first time in eight years.
 It was a great awakening for me.
-Kise had been a Fourth Dan under Maeshiro’s Shorinji-ryu with I first started karate back in 1960.
-Kise said he started training under Soken in 1954-5.
+Kise had been a Fourth Dan under Maeshiro’s Shorinji-ryu when I first started karate back in 1960.
+Kise said he started training under Soken in 1954-5?.

 I was aware of those people and their karate when Kise and I started working together again.
 We trained together privately during the day, and he taught my classes in the evening.
 He was still strong, but not like he had been when I was on the island.
 He had more flash, and it was all body change.